strenkml/strenkml.github.io/README.md

 # strenkml.github.io
 ## My Personal Website
-This website contain my personal landing page that contains my resume and some information about me.
-It also contains a my web browser's homepage.
+This website contains my personal landing page that contains my resume and some information about me.
+It also contains my web browser's homepage.